Resident Camp

 Campers are not allowed to bring snacks to camp.

 The Snack Shack will be open each afternoon for campers to buy snacks.
 Snacks vary from chips, cookies, candies, sodas, capri suns, Gatorade, and more.
-Snack Shack Funds can be added to your account during the registration process.
+Snack Shack Funds can be added to your account during the registration process, through your campers profile after registration, or during registration at Camp Monroe.

 Our cooks prepare nutritious, well balanced meals which are kid and teen friendly.